PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

-  With the stopping rule, the one series function will be work functional.Furthermore, thus we know when to stop, we can also estimate the average number of plays before stopping.To find this, the first is to find how to count the number of one seres play.
+  With the stopping rule, the one series function will be work functional.Furthermore, thus we know when to stop, we can also estimate the average number of plays before stopping.To find this, the first is to find how to count the number of one series play.
 Thus we can find the game index in the ledger, we could count the ledger game index row to find the total number.
 Do not forget, the ledger includes N/A for the initial set.
-We need to romve the row before count.
+We need to rmove the row before count.
 Finally I can have a
 codes:
 </p>